-Closed Fund administration costs for the year to the 31 March 2017 were £499k (2016: £471k) including member communications and postage costs.
+Closed Fund administration costs for the year to the 31 March 2018 were £540k (2017: £499k) including member communications and postage costs.
 We benchmark our Fund administration costs annually through the public accounting body CIPFA.
-For 2015/16 the CIPFA average was £19 per member.
-Across both Active and Closed Funds, our average cost for 2015/16 was £22 per member.
+For 2016/17 the CIPFA average was £21 per member.
+Across both our Active and Closed Funds, our average cost for 2016/17 was £24 (2015/16: £22) per member.

 The total number of staff allocated by Capita to the EAPF administration contract is 24, of which 14 deal solely with pension benefits administration.
-Based on a membership of 39,529 across both the Active and Closed Funds at 31 March 2017, this represents an average of 2,824 members per administrator.
-The CIPFA LGPS average for 2015/16 was 4,025 members per administrator.
+Based on a membership of 39,568 across both the Active and Closed Funds at 31 March 2018, this represents an average of 2,998 members per administrator.
+The CIPFA LGPS average for 2016/17 was 4,025 members per administrator.

 We take a value for money approach looking for appropriate balance between cost, service and quality in pension administration delivery.
-For example, in all 9 industry standard performance indicators measured by CIPFA for 2015/16, we achieved 99% compared to the average of 70% to 94% across the range of those indicators.
-The CIPFA 2016/17 figure will not be available until October 2017.
+For example, in all 9 industry standard performance indicators measured by CIPFA for 2016/17, we achieved 96% compared to the average of 70% to 94% across the range of those indicators.
+The CIPFA 2017/18 figure will not be available until October 2018.